 - 6.2.1 Bank Material (code check list provided in Appendix B): The bank material should only be recorded as artificial (AR) if it completely conceals the natural bank materials, since bank protection is recorded separately.
-If any part of the natural bank materials are exposed then the predominant type should be recorded as bedrock (BE), boulders (BO >256mm diameter), cobbles (CO 64-256mm), gravel/sand (GS <64mm to <2mm but where are grains are clearly visible at the lower end and the particles are loose), clay (CL cohesive fine material, sticky when moist, particles not visible), earth (EA crumbly material of mixed fine particle size typically < 2mm). - 6.2.2 Bank Protection (code check list provided in Appendix B): Where two protection types are present on the same bank, record the predominant type.
-Bank protection types are concrete (CC cemented reinforcement providing a solid reinforcement with no gaps), concrete and brick (CB - comprised of blocks of bricks and mortar separated above, below or laterally by concreted areas), brick / laid stone (BR - areas of brick or stone held together by mortar to produce a solid wall or bank facing), builders waste (BW - loose hard core tipped at the bank toe or across much/all of the bank face); sheet piling (SP - interlocking steel sheets, including corrugated iron, protecting the bank face), wood piling (WP - vertical or horizontal wood planks protecting the bank face - often confined to the bank toe), rip-rap (RR - boulders: normally quarried, roughly square stones, often similar size, purposely tipped or laid along the bankface and often confined to the bank toe - includes un-cemented blockstone and boulders compacted into the bank with soil between), gabions (GA - stones in wire baskets), planted reeds (RE - only record when obviously, from regular spacing along bank toe, deliberately planted), willow spiling / faggot bundles (WS - cut stakes of willow driven into the bank toe or face, often linked by woven willow to create a living fence that roots into the bank / bundles of sticks or twigs), biotex / coir (BC - any woven fabric spread across the bank face to protect the underlying bank materials from erosion), washed out (WO - bank protection materials that have been eroded or have collapsed into the channel so that they no longer protect the banks).
+If any part of the natural bank materials are exposed then the predominant type should be recorded as bedrock (BE), boulders (BO >256mm diameter, > head size), cobbles (CO 64-256mm, > fist size), gravel/sand (GS <64mm to >2mm, grains are smaller than CO but clearly visible to the naked eye and the particles are very loose), clay (CL cohesive very fine material, sticky when moist, particles not visible to the naked eye), earth (EA crumbly material of mixed fine particle size including particles < 2mm). - 6.2.2 Bank Protection (code check list provided in Appendix B): Where two protection types are present on the same bank, record the predominant type.
+Bank protection types are concrete (CC - cemented reinforcement providing a solid reinforcement with no gaps), concrete and brick (CB - comprised of blocks of bricks and mortar separated above, below or laterally by concreted areas), brick / laid stone (BR - areas of brick or stone held together by mortar to produce a solid wall or bank facing), builders waste (BW - loose hard core tipped at the bank toe or across much/all of the bank face); sheet piling (SP - interlocking steel sheets, including corrugated iron, protecting the bank face), wood piling (WP - vertical or horizontal wood planks protecting the bank face - often confined to the bank toe), rip-rap (RR - boulders: normally quarried, roughly square stones, often similar size, purposely tipped or laid along the bankface and often confined to the bank toe - includes un-cemented blockstone and boulders compacted into the bank with soil between), gabions (GA - stones in wire baskets), planted reeds (RE - only record when obviously, from regular spacing along bank toe, deliberately planted), willow spiling / faggot bundles (WS - cut stakes of willow driven into the bank toe or face, often linked by woven willow to create a living fence that roots into the bank / bundles of sticks or twigs), biotex / coir (BC - any woven fabric spread across the bank face to protect the underlying bank materials from erosion), washed out (WO - bank protection materials that have been eroded or have collapsed into the channel so that they no longer protect the banks).